Ernst Wilimowski

-Ernest Otton Wilimowski (Ernst Otto Wilimowski, born Ernst Otto Prandella; 23 June 1916 – 30 August 1997), nicknamed "Ezi", was a footballer who played as a forward.
-He ranks among the best goalscorers in the history of both the Poland national team and Polish club football.
-After re-taking German citizenship following the invasion of Poland, he also played for the Germany national team.
+Ernest Otton Wilimowski (Ernst Otto Wilimowski, born Ernst Otto Prandella; 23 June 1916 – 30 August 1997), nicknamed "Ezi", was a Polish and German footballer who played as a forward.
+Willimowski had a career spanned nearly a quarter of a century in both countries, Poland and Germany, and was capped for their respective national teams.

+According to RSSSF, he scored at least 683 goals in 484 official games, making him the 17th greatest goalscorer of all time and over 1077 total goals including friendlies.
+He is the most prolific goalscorer in official matches in one season in recorded history according to RSSSF, with 107 goals scored in 45 matches.
 Wilimowski was the first player to score four goals in a single FIFA World Cup game.
-According to RSSSF, Wilimowski scored over 1077 total goals in at least 688 total matches, making him the 14th greatest goalscorer of all time.
-He is the most prolific goalscorer in official matches in one season in recorded history according to RSSSF, with 107 goals scored in 45 matches.

 Wilimowski also occasionally played ice hockey for the team Pogoń Katowice.

 Early life

 Born in Kattowitz (Katowice), Prussian Silesia, German Empire, Wilimowski was raised in a Silesian family, typical of the Upper Silesian Polish-German borderland.
 After eastern Upper Silesia became part of Poland in 1922, he became a citizen of the Second Polish Republic.

 His parents, Ernst-Roman and Paulina, were German.
 His father, a soldier for the German Empire, died on the Western Front in the First World War.
 His mother sent him to a German kindergarten, a German primary school and, when he was nine years old, to the German football team 1.
 FC Kattowitz.
 At the age of 13, he was legally adopted by his stepfather, who was Polish, and took on the surname Wilimowski.
 At home, he spoke German for the most part, while in public he often spoke a Silesian dialect of the Polish language.
-Officially a citizen of Poland, he referred to himself as a Upper Silesian ("Górnoślązak" - Oberschlesier).
+Officially a citizen of Poland, he referred to himself as an Upper Silesian ("Górnoślązak" - Oberschlesier).

 Early career

 Ruch Chorzów

 Wilimowski, who had six toes on his right foot, played on the left side as a forward and showed himself to be a very skilled dribbler as well as a natural goalscorer.
 He began his career with the ethnically German club 1.
 FC Kattowitz, then in 1933 at the age of 17, moved to Polish side Ruch Wielkie Hajduki, today known as Ruch Chorzów.
 "Ezi" quickly established himself as the team's best player: in his first season he scored 33 goals to lead the league.
-His first Ekstraklasa game took place on 8 April 1934, a few weeks later, he capped for Polish national team.
-With a number of excellent footballers besides Wilimowski (for example Teodor Peterek and Gerard Wodarz), Ruch dominated the Polish soccer and was the league champion in 1933–1936 and 1938.
+His first Ekstraklasa game took place on 8 April 1934 and a few weeks later, he was capped for the Poland national team.
+With a number of excellent footballers besides Wilimowski (like Teodor Peterek and Gerard Wodarz), Ruch dominated the Polish football and was the league champion in 1933–1936 and 1938.

-Wilimowski played 86 games for Ruch, scoring 112 goals, and was the league's top scorer in 1934 and 1936.
+Wilimowski played 88 games for Ruch, scoring 115 goals, and was the league's top scorer in 1934 and 1936.
 He also led the league in scoring in 1939 until the German invasion of Poland.
 On 21 May 1939, he scored 10 goals in a single match against Union Touring Łódź as his club won 12–1.
 That performance still stands as a league record.